 At Network Rail both Operational and Corporate risk is also managed using Riskonnect’s Active Risk Manager.
 Operational risks are regarded as the day to day risks involved in running the railway within a defined geographical area, for example, the Thames Valley.
 These operational risks from across the company are then rolled up to a bigger picture at the corporate level.

 At the Corporate level there are risk registers for all the major functions such as finance, engineering, etc – Active Risk Manager allows all the disciplines to combine to give the Board of Directors an amalgamated view.
 This has lead to the development of consistent processes being introduced across the whole organization again leading to greater visibility and accurate reports.
 The company won the 2006 Strategic Risk, European Risk Management Award for Enterprise-Wide Risk Management; Active Risk Manager was part of this implementation.

 At one point there were more than 52 risk register spreadsheets coming together for Board reporting as part of the integrated risk management process.
 All of these have been incorporated into Active Risk Manager.
 This has lead to more effective decision making as the overall view of risk is clearer and allows the consequence of a risk at the project level to be seen right the way up to the Corporate level.

 Why was Project Risk Manager Chosen?

-Charles Longridge, Director of Business Development at Riskonnect, “Through extensive use of Project Risk Manager across the organization, Network Rail has managed to create much greater awareness and visibility of risks and the response to them.
-We look forward to working with Network Rail to extend its reporting capabilities and to continue to see further savings through effective risk management using Project Risk Manager”.
+Charles Longridge, Director of Business Development at Riskonnect, “Through extensive use of Active Risk Manager across the organization, Network Rail has managed to create much greater awareness and visibility of risks and the response to them.
+We look forward to working with Network Rail to extend its reporting capabilities and to continue to see further savings through effective risk management using Active Risk Manager”.